yellowdog/python-examples/scripts/README.md

 #### Files Downloaded to a Node for use in Task Execution

 When a Task is executed by a Worker on a Node, its required files are downloaded from the Object Store prior to Task execution.
 Any file listed in the `inputs` for a Task is assumed to be required, along with any additional files specified in the `verifyAtStart` and `verifyWait` lists.
-(Note that a file should only appear in one of these lists, otherwise `yd-submit` will return an error.)
+(Note that a file should only appear in one of these three lists, otherwise `yd-submit` will return an error.)

-When a Task is started by the Agent, its working directory is something like:
+When a Task is started by the Agent, its working directory has a pattern something like:

 `/var/opt/yellowdog/yd-agent-4/data/workers/1/ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1`